LaGuillotine/docx-redactor/README.md

 # .Docx Redactor

+## Disclaimer
+This piece of software is not thoroughly tested and should be used with care.

 ### Usage
 1. Copy the script into the same folder your ```*.docx``` files are located
 2. Using ```cmd```or Anaconda change directory like so: ```cd path/to/folder``` ([terminal navigation tutorial](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands))